DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 This option will cause _OpenSpaceNet_ to build a filter to skip over any windows that touch the geometry defined by the input path prior to model detection(see `--format` for supported formats).
 By default, no regions are included within the region filter.
-`--include-region` will add the geometries contained within the supplied path(s) to region fillter.
+`--include-region` will remove the geometries contained within the supplied path(s) to region filter.
-`--exclude-region` will remove geometries contained within the supplied path(s) from the region filter.
+This option has no effect if `--exclude-region PATH` or `--region exclude PATH` have not first been supplied.
-This option has no effect if `--include-region PATH` or `--region include PATH` have not first been supplied.
+`--exclude-region` will add geometries contained within the supplied path(s) to the region filter.
-`--region` can be used to chain together includes and excludes i.e. `--region include northwest.shp northeast.shp exclude truenorth.shp` will function exactly the same as `--include-region northwest.shp northeast.shp --exclude-region truenorth.shp`, first adding the geometry defined by northwest.shp to the filter, then adding the geometry defined by northeast.shp(through geometric union), then removing the geometry defined by truenorth.shp(through geometric difference).
+`--region` can be used to chain together includes and excludes i.e. `--region exclude northwest.shp northeast.shp include truenorth.shp` will function exactly the same as `--exclude-region northwest.shp northeast.shp --include-region truenorth.shp`, first excluding the geometry defined by northwest.shp to the filter, then excluding the geometry defined by northeast.shp(through geometric union), then including the geometry defined by truenorth.shp(through geometric difference).

 <a name="landcover" />